-If you brake hard on a slippery road surface, the best possible control is retained as the wheels do not lock.
+If you brake hard on a slippery road surface, the best possible control is re-

 However, ABS will not necessarily guarantee shorter braking distances in all conditions.
 The braking distance could even be longer if you brake on gravel or on fresh snow covering a slippery surface.